vmware-tanzu/function-buildpacks-for-knative/README.md

 # Function Buildpacks for Knative

-Develop with a FaaS experience for HTTP and CloudEvents leveraging Cloud Native Buildpacks.
+Build and deploy your functions fast -- a FaaS experience for HTTP and CloudEvents with Cloud Native Buildpacks.

 Will soon extend [func](https://github.com/knative-sandbox/kn-plugin-func) to create deployable functions via CLI.